Honeymoon Lane (film)

 Honeymoon Lane is a 1931 American pre-Code comedy film directed by William James Craft and starring Eddie Dowling, June Collyer, Raymond Hatton.
 The film was released on July 25, 1931, by Paramount Pictures.
 It is based on the 1926 Broadway musical of the same title by Dowling and James F. Hanley.

-Synopsis
+Plot

 Card dealer Tim Dugan falls in love with Mary, the niece of owner of the casino where he works.
 Complications ensue when he is accused of allowing a female customer to win big and is fired from his job.